strugee/strugee.github.com/src/blog/work-on-strugee-net.md

-# Post information

-This post was published as "Work on strugee.net" at "1465878614 UTC-8" by "Alex Jordan", and was categorized as "development".

-# Post text
+---
+title: "Work on strugee.net"
+time:
+  epoch: 1465878614
+  utcoffset: "UTC-8"
+author: "Alex Jordan"
+categories:
+  - development
+---

 I realized I forgot to blog about all the work I've done on the `strugee.net` build code recently!
 I want to get back to working on Stratic part two (aka pretty indexes), but I thought I'd really quickly take the time to point out what's been done.